Editors: Andrea McKenzie and Jane Ledwell

 Trim: 6” x 9”

 L.M.
 Montgomery and War is a collection of essays edited and introduced by Andrea McKenzie and Jane Ledwell.
 It features original scholarship by Elizabeth Epperly, Susan Fisher, Maureen O. Gallagher, Irene Gammel, Sarah Glassford, Caroline E. Jones, Andrea McKenzie, E. Holly Pike, Laura M. Robinson, and Jonathan F. Vance.
-It will be published as both a trade paperback and an unjacketed hardcover by McGill–Queen’s University Press in May 2017.
+It was published as both a trade paperback and an unjacketed hardcover by McGill–Queen’s University Press in May 2017.

 From the Back Cover

 War marked L.M.
 Montgomery’s personal life and writing.
 As an eleven-year-old, she experienced the suspense of waiting months for news about her father, who fought during the North-West Resistance of 1885.
 During the First World War, she actively led women’s war efforts in her community, while suffering anguish at the horrors taking place overseas.
 Through her novels, Montgomery engages directly with the global conflicts of her time, from the North-West Resistance to the Second World War.
 Given the influence of her wartime writing on Canada’s cultural memories, L.M.
 Montgomery and War restores Montgomery to her rightful place as a major war writer.